Carlos Correa Player Props: Twins vs. Astros

 Carlos Correa At The Plate

-- In six games played this season, he has not hit a long ball.
+- In seven games played this season, he has not hit a long ball.

-- Correa has driven in a run in one game this year, and it was more than one in that game.
+- Correa has an RBI in one game this season, and it was more than one in that game.

 - He has scored a run in two games this season, but just one run each time.